-- 6.a ONC should clarify that while API providers may impose security-related restrictions on app access (e.g., rate-limiting, encryption, and expiration of access tokens), it is inappropriate for API providers to set limitations on what a patient-authorized app can do with data downstream. - Given the nature of patient access rights, the provider is not in a legal position to prevent the registration of apps that would aggregate or share data, for example (though the provider might certainly decide to warn the patient, or endeavor to educate and explain these issue to the patient, as part of the provider-hosted app-approval workflow). - 6.b ONC should clarify that API providers are not obligated to protect patients by identifying "suspicious" apps.
-API providers may suspend API access to an app that has breached the API provider's terms of service, or appears to have been compromised, or if the app poses a threat to the provider's own system. - The Task Force recognizes that there are thresholds of risk, and patients should be able to override some app suspensions if owed to a lower-risk (except in the case where an app poses threat to the provider's own system or violates allowable terms of service). - ONC and the relevant agencies should provide clear guidance as to the obligations of API providers when mitigating risk of a suspicious app. - As stated above in 3b, "Provider organizations may discuss, inform, and counsel their patients on the known benefits, risks, as well as any concerns about risks of using certain apps.
-Provider organizations should also have the ability to present available app endorsements to the patient at the time of approval."
+- 6.a ONC should clarify that while API Providers may impose security-related restrictions on app access (e.g., rate-limiting, encryption, and expiration of access tokens), it is inappropriate for API providers to set limitations on what a patient-authorized app can do with data downstream. - Given the nature of patient access rights, the provider is not in a legal position to prevent the registration of apps that would aggregate or share data, for example (though the provider might certainly decide to warn the patient, or endeavor to educate and explain these issue to the patient, as part of the provider-hosted app-approval workflow). - 6.b ONC should clarify that API providers are not obligated to protect patients by identifying "suspicious" apps.
+API providers may suspend API access to an app that has breached the API provider's terms of service, or appears to have been compromised, or if the app poses a threat to the provider's own system.
+The Task Force recognizes that there are thresholds of risk, and patients should be able to override some app suspensions if owed to a lower-risk (except in the case where an app poses threat to the provider's own system or violates allowable terms of service).
+ONC and the relevant agencies should provide clear guidance as to the obligations of API providers when mitigating risk of a suspicious app. - 6.c ONC should coordinate with the relevant agencies the threshold of proof by which an app may be disabled in order to avoid considerations of Information Blocking. - 6.d ONC should update the HIT certification requirements to ensure that API providers enable patients to share data with certain (coarse-grained, for now) limits, rather than "all or nothing".
+Under the updated requirements, patients should be able to view a provider-generated list of apps that currently have access to their records; revoke access at any time; and to make sharing decisions that restrict the scope of access.